How to throw the ultimate adult Halloween party

 There are plenty of Halloween cocktails out there you can experiment with, but no Halloween party is complete without the all-important bowl of punch.
 Served in a cauldron, skull, or something equally spooky, guests can enjoy using a bone ladle to serve themselves.
 You can add a secret spook by hiding a severed hand underneath the surface, made by freezing a glove full of water inside a glass, that will be revealed as the punch goes down.

-For more casual drinking, you can hollow our a few pumpkins, fill them with ice, and dot them around the party to keep bottles of beer, wine, and other refreshments cool all night long.
+For more casual drinking, you can hollow our a few pumpkins, fill them with ice, and dot them around the party to keep bottles of beer, wine, spirits and other refreshments cool all night long.
 Pumpkins are naturally waterproof, so you don’t have to worry about leaks.

 If you really want to add a spooky twist, food-grade dry ice can be mixed with water for a misty effect on drinks.